app2scale/hdmr-opt/README.md

 1. Open the terminal in this folder.
 2. Run `streamlit run app`

-This basically runs the `app.py` which is the streamlit app folder.
+This basically runs the `app.py` which is the streamlit app file.
 You can find the ui elements inside of this file.

 As default it runs the app on the `http://localhost:8501/`